Narfis/Linter/README.txt

 If you want to compile.
 Os names are: windows = "windows", linux = "linux", mac = "darwin".
-To cross compile you have to choose which os you want to compile to by writing: "go env -w GOOS='Os name'."
+To cross compile you have to choose which os you want to compile to by writing: "go env -w GOOS='Os name'".
-You have to set your current os by writing: "go env -w GOHOSTOS='Os name'."
+You have to set your current os by writing: "go env -w GOHOSTOS='Os name'".
 Then just write : "go build", and it will be added in the directory as Linter.exe.
-The other option is to run : "go install.", this will create an executable that will be usable independent of which file you're in with the name Linter.exe.
+The other option is to run : "go install", this will create an executable that will be usable independent of which file you're in with the name Linter.exe.
 To give custom names to these just add "-o newFile.exe" as a flag.